ahamlinman/randomizer/CloudFormation/README.md

 * The default configuration enables [AWS X-Ray][x-ray] tracing for the function and its requests to DynamoDB.
 X-Ray is free for up to 100,000 traces per month for every AWS account, and it's useful to see where each request is spending time.
-However, you can turn it off with `--parameter-overrides XRayTracingEnabled=false`.
+However, you can turn it off by passing `XRayTracingEnabled=false` to the deployment script.
 * Estimating costs on AWS is never easy.
 Anecdotally, my Slack team at work (over 1,000 people) makes a little over 200 requests to the randomizer per month.
 Between the low volume and my relatively low use of AWS in general